AlbertoV5/TouchOSC-Betov5/README.md

 3. Figure out or copy quality of life OSC functions like string input, save settings, etc.
 4. Beta testing and feedback :)

+## Contact

+For any questions and comments: avq5ac1@gmail.com

+I can help you out with your personal setup but I have to make time for it so a donation via Paypal would help me to allocate time for it: alberto_v_q@hotmail.com

+Have fun, feel free to branch out and submit bugs or whatever.
+Happy new year.